-As illustrated in Table 35, the annual capital plan review and revision process is scheduled for completion between January and May.
-However, in 2020 this process was delayed due to the impact of the COVID-19 pandemic with the capital plan being adopted by the board of fire commissioners in September.
+As illustrated in Table 34, the annual capital plan review and revision process is scheduled for completion between January and May.
+However, in 2021 this process was delayed due to the impact of the COVID-19 pandemic with the capital plan being adopted by the board of fire commissioners in November concurrent with the 2022 budget.